Welcome to today's edition of the Rush 24-7 podcast.

 They loved every single word.

-You hear Frank Rich and Maureen Down in the New York Times completely panned it.
+You hear Frank Rich and Maureen down in the New York Times completely panned it.

-And the president, no, not surprising there.
+And the president was not surprising there.

 I just wondered, what's your take?